-Our accountability for corporate and personal results and our commitment to shared success rest on a foundation of integrity.
-This is fundamental to aligning our interests to those we serve.
-As you go about your work, follow your moral compass and use our Code of Conduct to help you.
-If you have questions about doing the right thing, never hesitate to ask your manager, contact our Chief Compliance Officer or call the Ethics Hotline.
+As you go about your daily work activities, follow your moral compass, and use our Code as your guide.
+If you have guestions about doing the right thing, never hesitate to ask your manager, contact our Chief Compliance Officer, or call the Ethics Hotline.